Sales Letter For Promoting Sales

 Keep in mind that interested recipients will almost automatically check out you and your company online.
 So, your website and LinkedIn profiles, among other accessible material, should be in good shape to support your marketing message.

-A good sales letter evolves over time and takes considerable thought, not to mention trial and error.
+A good sales letter for promoting sales evolves over time and takes considerable thought, not to mention trial and error.
 The good news here is that the basic message you create on how to present yourself is readily adapted to your website, print and online marketing pieces, 15-second ‘elevator pitch’, and more.